Transverse Energy per Charged Particle in Heavy-Ion Collisions: Role of Collective Flow: Introduction

-The pseudo(rapidity) density of transverse energy, $dE_T/d\eta(y)$ is an approximate Lorentz invariant measure of the energy distribution and is a measure of the explosiveness of the collision.
+The rapidity (pseudorapidity) density of transverse energy, $dE_T/$ $dy(\eta)$ is a measure of the energy distribution and explosiveness of the collision.
 This is an important observable, as it is the energy of the produced particles in the transverse phase space, which was completely empty before the collision.
-The energy of the incoming nuclei in the longitudinal direction is converted to the energy of the produced secondaries.
-The midrapidity measurement of $dE_T/dy$ is related to the initial energy density of the system.
-In longitudinal boost invariant Bjorken hydrodynamics, this helps in making a direct comparison with the lattice QCD prediction of energy density for a deconfinement transition and thereby giving a first hint of a possible partonic medium.
+The energy of the incoming nuclei in the longitudinal direction is converted to the energy of the produced particles.
+The mid-rapidity measurement of $dE_T/dy$ is related to the initial energy density of the system.
+In longitudinal boost invariant Bjorken hydrodynamics \cite{Bjorken:1982qr}, this helps in making a direct comparison with the lattice QCD prediction of energy density for a deconfinement transition and thereby giving a first hint of a possible partonic medium.
 The study of the centrality and collision energy dependence of $dE_T/dy(\eta)$ sheds light on possible freeze-out criteria in heavy-ion collisions \cite{Cleymans:2007uk}.